-At September’s Learning Live event in London, the reported No. 1 priority for senior L&D and HR managers was ‘Creating a learning culture’.
-The terminology seemed odd, a bit like wanting to create a reading culture in a book club.
+At the last Learning Live event in London, the reported No. 1 priority for senior L&D and HR managers was ‘Creating a learning culture’.
+Yet, this terminology seems odd, surely that's a bit like wanting to create a reading culture in a book club?

 What does ‘Create a learning culture’ really mean?

 Learning is a naturally occurring, inherent human behaviour.
 Employee learning happens every day because employees are people, and people naturally seek out ways to be better at their job, feel better about themselves in their job, or at least make things easier for themselves in their work.
-People learn from experience, from mistakes and from peers.
+People learn from experience, from mistakes, and in the case of social learning, from their peers.
 They remember the pieces of information that are relevant to them and that resonate with their beliefs and feelings.

 “If you employ humans, learning happens in your workplace every day”